willjhliang/quartz/content/Mathematics/Probability Theory/📚 Summary Statistics.md

-Summary statistics describes how a random variable behaves, essentially summarizing the distribution.
+Summary statistics describes how a [[🪐 Random Variable]] behaves, essentially summarizing the distribution.

 > [!info]
 > The following will assume that we're operating over continuous space.
 However, the equations are roughly similar for discrete random variables if we substitute the integration for a summation.